 Average GPA Comparisons of First Year Students

 The Department of Residence Life offers a wide variety of housing options to students.
 Individuals may reside in single-sex buildings or co-residential communities.
 Students may choose to live in communities based on close proximity to dining centers, the Wellness Center, Memorial Union, or classrooms.
 First-year students are free to live in a special learning environment for which they qualify.
 Facilities offered include traditional double-corridor hallways, suite-style arrangements, and apartment-style rooms.

 The residence hall rates include an extensive assortment of benefits for students.
 High speed internet, local telephone, and cable television are all included at no extra charge.
 Students do not have to be concerned with separate bills for water, sewer, electricity, or natural gas.
 Laundry facilities located in each residence hall are coin-free, so students need not bring extra money for laundry.
 Each weekday morning, a large supply of Fargo Forum, Star Tribune, and USA Today newspapers are delivered to each hall, allowing students to catch up on a variety of current events.
 Meal plans permit students to have unlimited access to dining centers during hours of operation, without the work of menu planning, meal preparation, or dish washing.

 All first-year students are required to live on campus.

-For the 2013-2014 academic year, a first year student is defined as an individual who received a high school diploma in January 2013 or later.
-For the 2014-2015 academic year, a first year student is defined as an individual who receives a high school diploma in January 2014 or later.
+For the 2017-2018 academic year, a first year student is defined as an individual who received a high school diploma in January 2017 or later.
+For the 2018-2019 academic year, a first year student is defined as an individual who received a high school diploma in January 2018 or later.

 Please note that PSEO and Advanced Placement credits are completed while in high school.
 Therefore they are not considered when determining first year status with the Department of Residence Life.